 Most published tools do not meet the scientific criteria classically associated with the term "robustness," which implies that core measurement properties like reliability, validity, sensitivity, and specificity have not always been established systematically before being made available for widespread use.3.

 This generally involves a neuropsychological test(s).
 Previous concussions, depression, anxiety, medication use, sleep disturbance or other factors can slow recovery or masquerade as concussion symptoms.

 The neuropsychological test(s) will assess memory, attention, reasoning and other cognitive skills.
 Personality and mood tests can help the neuropsychologist understand if psychological factors are at work.
 Results of this evaluation will help identify ongoing cognitive impairments and specify what abilities have been most affected.
 Repeat testing can be useful to document improvement over time.

-A neuropsychologist will provide psychoeducation, teaching patients about common concussion symptoms and normal recovery patterns.
-For cases in which patients develop an abnormal focus on their symptoms or other problems, cognitive behavioral therapy can help.
+A neuropsychologist will provide psycho-education, teaching patients about common concussion symptoms and normal recovery patterns.
+For cases in which patients develop an abnormal focus on their symptoms or other problems, cognitive behavioural therapy can help.

 In more serious cases, neuropsychologists may suggest a rehabilitation program.
 In this kind of treatment, patients practice memory, reasoning and other cognitive skills to retrain the brain, just like they might undergo rehab for a physical injury.
 The treatment may consist of computerised training at the neuropsychologist’s office and focused practice at home.